bull-markets/puppet-mattermost/README.md

 }
 ```

-On the next Puppet run, the new version will be downloaded and installed; the
+On the next Puppet run, when using a release archive, the new version will be
-friendly symbolic link will be changed to point at the new installation
+downloaded and installed; the friendly symbolic link will be changed to point at
-directory and the service will be refreshed.
+the new installation directory and the service will be refreshed.

+When using a package, the new package will be installed and the service will be
+refreshed.

 **Note 1:**  The Mattermost application supports certain upgrade paths only.
 Please see the [upgrade guide](https://docs.mattermost.com/administration/upgrade.html)